 Vibe Hotel: A great mid-range option which scores points with its good location, its crisp and modern rooms and its rooftop pool and gym facilities.
 Check it out here

-Bounce Sydney Hostel: My budget option for Sydney is a nicely thought out and well located hostel with a bar on top to enjoy a refreshing drink in the evening.
+Bounce Sydney Hostel: Our budget option for Sydney is a nicely thought out and well located hostel with a bar on top to enjoy a refreshing drink in the evening.
 Check it out here

 Cultural offer and activities: